 - Bic lighter & a couple of half match sticks with striker in plastic wrap.

 - Bandana wrapped around the case.

 Compact Knife Sheath Kit:

 This kit allows me to carry a decent size knife, while being able to add a number of items right to the front pocket of the Sheath.
 In this case, I am showing the SOG Seal PUP Elite with Nylon Sheath.
-It’s something that I carry almost everywhere I go, wheter it be in an urban or wilderness setting.
+It’s something that I carry almost everywhere I go, whether it be in an urban or wilderness setting.

 The Knife Sheath kit fits: